mautrix/docs/bridges/go/slack/authentication.md

 # Authentication
+You may want to use [mautrix-manager](https://github.com/mautrix/manager) instead of bot commands if you want to do token login.
+It will automate extracting cookies so you don't need to mess with browser devtools.

 0. Open a private chat with the bridge bot.
 Usually `@slackbot:your.server`.
    * If the bot doesn't accept the invite, see the [troubleshooting page](../../general/troubleshooting.md)

-## Password login

-Password login supports all Slack features, except portals for Slack conversations will not be created immediately after login.
-If your Slack account does not have a password you need to use [token login](#token-login) or add a password to your account.

-1. Send the command `login-password <email address> <slack team domain> <password>`, for example `login-password me@email.com workplacechat.slack.com hunter2`.

-Password login isn't guaranteed to always be fully supported, but you can switch to token-based login at any time afterwards by following the instructions in the [Token login](#token-login) section without signing out.

 ## Token login

-Token login works for any Slack account and fully supports all Slack features.

 1. Login to the Slack web app in a browser, and acquire the authentication token and `d` cookie from inside the app.
-   * The token starts with `xoxc-` and can be found using the browser devtools, in the app's local storage inside the `localConfig_v2` object, as `teams['your team ID'].token`.
+   * The token starts with `xoxc-` and can be found using the browser devtools, in localStorage inside the `localConfig_v2` object:
+     ```javascript
+     JSON.parse(localStorage.localConfig_v2).teams.YOUR_TEAM_ID_HERE.token
+     ```
-   * The cookie is named `d`, it starts with `xoxd-` and can be found in the cookies section in the devtools.
+   * The cookie is named `d` and starts with `xoxd-`.
-2. Send the command `login-token <token> <cookie>`, for example `login-token xoxc-tokengoeshere xoxd-cookiegoeshere`

-After login using a token, all your joined channels will automatically be bridged into Matrix, but DMs will only appear once you receive messages in them.
+2. Send `login token <token> <cookie>` to the bot.

+After login, the bridge will bridge recent chats automatically (depending on the `conversation_count` setting).

+## App login
+If using app login for relay mode, it is recommended to create a new Matrix account.
+If you do this with your primary account, your messages will be bridged with the app's profile rather than a custom profile.

+1. Create a new Slack app using the [app manifest](https://github.com/mautrix/slack/blob/main/app-manifest.yaml) in the bridge repo.
+2. Create an app-level token for the app to get a `xapp-` token.
+3. Install the app in your workspace to get a `xoxb-` token.
+4. Send `login app` to the bot.
+5. Send the bot token and app-level token when requested.

+After login, the bridge will bridge the chats the bot is in automatically.
+If using `set-relay`, any unauthenticated users will be bridged through the app with a custom name & avatar.
+Note that the user who did `login app` will **not** get a custom name and avatar (hence the recommendation for a dedicated Matrix account at the start).